ginobaltazar7/66daysofdata/DataModeling/README.md

 Bookmarking a short list of resources and books on the art of data modeling, which to me simply is, the art of representing real world data into bits and bytes.

+However in developing software, data modeling is perhaps one of the most important aspects, as it can have a significant effect in how software is eventually built.

 *"Torture the Data and it will Confess to Everything" (Ronald Coase, Economics Nobel Laureate)*

 ### Contemporary

+[Designing Data-Intensive Applications](https://www.amazon.com/Designing-Data-Intensive-Applications-Reliable-Maintainable/dp/1449373321) by Martin Kleppman, starting on page 57 "Data Models and Query Languages"

 [Building a Scalable Data Warehouse with Data Vault 2.0](https://www.amazon.com/Building-Scalable-Data-Warehouse-Vault/dp/0128025107/r) by Daniel Linstedt and Michael Olschimke